mhsquire/screeps/Readme.md

 (Bugs go here)
   - store paths in creep memory.
   - Ramparts are not getting repaired.
+  - harvest creeps do not drop off the rest of the energy when they drop off a load.

 ##Things I want:

+- Body parts increase

 - All creeps to report and alert to combat -- RED ALERT.

-- I want to define a flag that creeps go to wait at when there is no room at the energy node.

 - Builders prefer construction sites:
   - Defense first, mainly turrets.